OutSystems/docs-bestpractices/src/performance/queries/queries.md

 ### Remarks

 Inner joins with foreign entities tend to result in slow queries.
-However, if you must make a join over a linked server, make sure to use additional logic so that only a data subset is pulled from the linked server and only what was pulled will be joined (temporary tables, OPENQUERY, ...).
+However, if you must make a join over a linked server, make sure to use additional logic so that only a data subset is pulled from the linked server and only what was pulled is joined (temporary tables, OPENQUERY, ...).
 Whatever the case, joins over linked servers need to be addressed very carefully.

 ## Minimize the number of fields fetched from the database